DevsQuarter/.github/profile/README.md

 Devs Quarter
 ====================================================================================================================================

-I am the Organization of the Junior FullStack Developer Team
+We are the Organization of the Junior FullStack Developer Team
 ---------------------------

 * 🌍 I'm based in Turkey